NTC Faculty Resources

 The First-Year Seminar offers first-year students an interdisciplinary experience, driven by intellectual curiosity, active learning, and experiential education.
 First-year seminar faculty help build the foundation necessary for development and success from orientation through graduation and beyond.

-Global Café program is a gathering place for internationally-minded Tulanians to build friendships and global understanding by actively engaging and learning from one another.
-Every Tuesday from 2-4 PM CST in the Rosenberg Mezzanine at the Lavin-Bernick Center for University Life.
-Faculty leaders of departments or programs are campus are welcomed to serve as a host for these weekly gatherings.
+The Global Café program is a gathering place for internationally-minded Tulanians to build friendships and global understanding by actively engaging and learning from one another — every Tuesday from 2-4 p.m. in the LBC's Rosenberg Mezzanine.
+Faculty leaders of departments or programs are invited to serve as hosts for these weekly gatherings.

 Each year, Newcomb-Tulane College welcomes full-time faculty from the five undergraduate schools to apply for the William L. Duren Jr. ’26 Professorship Program.
-This program supports faculty activities that enrich the scope of undergraduate education within the College
+This program supports faculty activities that enrich the scope of undergraduate education within NTC.

-The Office of Study Abroad invites faculty, with support from their department and school, to submit proposals for Faculty-Led Abroad Programs.
-Faculty-Led programs help increase access to education abroad opportunities for Tulane’s diverse student population, attracting students who are unlikely to study abroad through other program models.
-Faculty-Led Study Abroad Programs are a unique opportunity to infuse international and intercultural learning into specific course curricula.
+The Office of Study Abroad invites faculty, with support from their department and school, to submit proposals for faculty-led abroad programs.
+Faculty-led programs help increase access to study abroad opportunities for Tulane’s diverse student population, attracting students who are unlikely to study abroad through other program models.
+These faculty-led programs are a unique opportunity to infuse international and intercultural learning into specific course curricula.

 The Center for Global Education’s Global Perspectives programming series offers Tulane faculty the opportunity to coordinate virtual curriculum enhancements and/or co-curricular cultural engagement through Tulane’s international partners.
 Examples of engagement might include virtual site visits, guest lectures, language exchanges or cross-cultural discussions with students from a foreign institution.